-A dynamic, annual diploid ryegrass, specifically bred for early winter feed and is ideal to oversow rundown pastures.
+Fantastic is a dynamic, annual diploid ryegrass specifically bred for early winter feed and is ideal to oversow rundown pastures.

 • Very high winter growth rate